 ANB passes leadership to B.T.
 Ware's great-great-grandsons—the 5th generation of family ownership.
 Patrick Ware becomes Co-Chairman and his brother William Ware is named President

 For a bank, addition is part of the job.
 But our biggest addition occurred this year.
 ANB acquired Lubbock National Bank!
-Combining two local, historical institutions—including LNB’s Commerce National Bank branches in Bryan/College Station—became a perfect fit for both banks.
+Combining two local, historical institutions—including LNB’s Commerce National Bank branches in Austin and Bryan/College Station—became a perfect fit for both banks.
 It cemented our deep commitment to West Texas and opened up opportunities to expand our culture of service in Lubbock and beyond.